chriseidhof/speaking/topic-ideas.md

 * Core Data Made Easy
 * View Controller Transitions
 * Working with clang
-* What I learned from Haskell
+* What the Objective-C world can learn from Haskell